Melatonin - the hormone of darkness.

-But...well, life gets in the way meaning sometimes, you check in with your skin and it’s looking tired, patchy, lackluster.
-Cue emergency retrieval mode, rescuing our complexions with a plethora of panic driven treatments.
-Right?
+But...well, life gets in the way meaning sometimes you check in with your skin and it’s looking tired, patchy or maybe a little lackluster.

-What we should aim for however, is not situations of extreme rescue but an equilibrium for our skin to thrive with minimal rescue intervention required.
+What we should aim for; however, is not situations of extreme rescue but an equilibrium for our skin to thrive with minimal rescue intervention required.
 To do this, protection is key.
-Here we’re not talking SPF specifically - although vital; we are talking about protection from lifestyle aggressors that overwhelm skin and cause it to work overtime, leading to accelerated ageing effects.
+Here we’re not talking SPF specifically; although vital, we are talking about protection from lifestyle aggressors that overwhelm skin and cause it to work overtime, leading to accelerated aging effects.

 So by environmental aggressors, we mean those pesky nuisances Free Radicals.